-$$000 \rightarrow 010 \rightarrow 011 \rightarrow 001 \rightarrow 101 \rightarrow 111.$$

-This means that the ferryman (i) takes the goat across, (ii) returns and takes the cabbage over bringing back the goat, (iii) takes the wolf over, (iv) returns and takes the goat over.
-Another one is
+Based on this, one answer is $000 \rightarrow 010 \rightarrow 011 \rightarrow 001 \rightarrow 101 \rightarrow 111$ .
+This means that the ferryman (i) takes the goat across, (ii) returns and takes the cabbage over, (iii) brings back the goat, (iv) takes the wolf over, (v) returns and takes the goat over.

-$000 \rightarrow 010 \rightarrow 110 \rightarrow 100 \rightarrow 101 \rightarrow 111.$

-This means that the ferryman (i) takes the goat across, (ii) returns and takes the wolf over bringing back the goat, (iii) takes the cabbage over, (iv) returns and takes the goat over.
-The graph depicting both answers can be seen in figure 10.1.
-Go to http://www.cut-the-knot.org/ctk/GoatCabbageWolf.shtml to see a pictorial representation of this problem.
+Another answer is $000 \rightarrow 010 \rightarrow 110 \rightarrow 100 \rightarrow 101 \rightarrow 111$ .
+This means that the ferryman (i) takes the goat across, (ii) returns and takes the wolf over, (iii) brings back the goat, (iv) takes the cabbage over, (v) returns and takes the goat over.

+Go to https://xkcd.com/1134/ to see a funny, but incorrect, solution.

-Example 10.53.
+Example 10.64.
 Prove that amongst six people in a room there are at least three who know one another, or at least three who do not know one another.

-Solution: In graph-theoretic terms, we need to show that every colouring of the edges of K_6 into two different colours, say red and blue, contains a monochromatic triangle (that is, the edges of the triangle have all the same colour).
-Consider an arbitrary person of this group (call him Peter).
+Solution: Consider an arbitrary person of this group (call him Peter).
 There are five other people, and of these, either three of them know Peter or else, three of them do not know Peter.

-Let us assume three do know Peter, as the alternative is argued similarly.
-If two of these three people know one another, then we have a triangle (Peter and these two, see figure 10.2, where the acquaintances are marked by solid lines).
-If no two of these three people know one another, then we have three mutual strangers, giving another triangle (see figure 10.3).
+Let us assume three know Peter.
+If two of these three people know one another, then we have a triangle of three people who know each other (Peter and these two-see the graph below on the left, where the acquaintances are marked by solid lines).
+If no two of these three people know one another, then we have three mutual strangers (see the graph on the right).

+The argument for the case when three do not know Peter is similar and is left to the reader.

-Example 10.54.
+Example 10.65.
 Mr. and Mrs. Landau invite four other married couples for dinner.
 Some people shook hands with some others, and the following rules were noted: (i) a person did not shake hands with himself, (ii) no one shook hands with his spouse, (iii) no one shook hands more than once with the same person.
 After the introductions, Mr. Landau asks the nine people how many hands they shook.
 Each of the nine people asked gives a different number.
 How many hands did Mrs. Landau shake?

-Solution: The given numbers can either be 0, 1, 2, ..., 8, or 1, 2, ..., 9.
-Now, the sequence 1, 2, ..., 9 must be ruled out, since if a person shook hands nine times, then he must have shaken hands with his spouse, which is not allowed.
-The only permissible sequence is thus $0, 1, 2, \ldots, 8$.
-Consider the person who shook hands 8 times, as in figure 10.4.
+Solution: The given numbers can either be $0, 1, 2, \ldots, 8$ , or $1, 2, \ldots, 9$ .
+Now, the sequence $1, 2, \ldots, 9$ must be ruled out, since if a person shook hands nine times, then he must have shaken hands with his spouse, which is not allowed.
+The only permissible sequence is thus $0, 1, 2, \ldots, 8$ .
+Consider the person who shook hands 8 times, as in figure 10.1.
 Discounting himself and his spouse, he must have shaken hands with everybody else.
 This means that he is married to the person who shook 0 hands!
-We now consider the person that shook 7 hands, as in figure 10.5.
+We now consider the person that shook 7 hands, as in figure 10.2.
 He didn't shake hands with himself, his spouse, or with the person that shook 0 hands.
 But the person that shook hands only once did so with the person shaking 8 hands.
 Thus the person that shook hands 7 times is married to the person that shook hands once.
-Continuing this argument, we see the following pairs: (8, 0), (7, 1), (6, 2), (5, 3).
+Continuing this argument, we see the following pairs: (8,0), (7,1), (6,2), (5,3).
 This leaves the person that shook hands 4 times without a partner, meaning that this person's partner did not give a number, hence this person must be Mrs. Landau!
 Conclusion: Mrs. Landau shook hands four times.
-A graph of the situation appears in figure 10.6.
+A graph of the situation appears in figure 10.3.